haroldtreen/haroldtreen.github.io/_posts/2016-12-02-recurse-center-week-9.md

 Another question I've been pondering is *"How do I want to spend my time?"*.

-My one approach to making time decisions, is *"What are my goals?
-Is this the most impactful way to move towards them?"*.
+My one approach to making time decisions, is:

+> What are my goals?
+Is this the most impactful way to move towards them?

 It's interesting how this changes the way I spend time.

 **One example:**